Arkadiusz-Fritscher/portfolio-22/content/lastProject.md

 ---

 # This is a Global Vue Component

-<project-project-header>This is the Slot in the header component</project-project-header>

 Empower your NuxtJS application with `@nuxtjs/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.